On Vulnerability

 This is especially true when that vulnerability comes from our leaders.

-I know people often say that vulnerability in leadership is deeply attractive, but I’m not persuaded that this is entirely true.
+People often say that vulnerability in leadership is deeply attractive, but I’m not persuaded that this is entirely true.
 I think we like the idea of vulnerability and the appearance of vulnerability, but actual vulnerability, and too much of it, can leave us feeling decidedly unsettled.

-I understand that this creates a tension for leaders who genuinely want to be vulnerable with the people they lead but instinctively recognise that there are types and levels of vulnerability that people will not tolerate.
+I understand that this creates tension for leaders who genuinely want to be vulnerable with the people they lead but instinctively recognise that there are types and levels of vulnerability that people will not tolerate.

 Consequently, many of the expressions of vulnerability that we see from leaders are, at best, carefully managed efforts to navigate the tension or, at worst, clever rhetorical devices used to appear self-deprecating in an attempt to come across as likeable, accessible, and believable.
 That’s not meant to be cynical.
 It’s just the way things are.
-Most leaders are trained in the art of persuasion, and many techniques can be employed to achieve that goal.
+Most leaders are trained in persuasion, and many techniques can be employed to achieve that goal.
 Creating the appearance of vulnerability is just one of them.

 That aside, it would be fair to say that actual vulnerability is beautiful in most instances.
-When someone is willing to risk being rejected or misunderstood to bring their authentic self to light (and we intuitively sense that they are not trying to manipulate us in the process), we admire them for their courage.
+When someone is willing to risk being rejected or misunderstood to bring their authentic self to light (and we intuitively sense that they are not trying to manipulate us in the process), we admire their courage.
 We feel drawn to them because authentic vulnerability is truly attractive.

 That said, as is often the case with much of our human experience, there is another shadow side to vulnerability.